-“If you want you can eat it at my place, it’s much closer then yours.”
-I offer, while we take our bags of food.
+“If you want you can eat it at my place, it’s much closer than yours.”
+I offer, taking my pizza.

-“I’d have loved to but I can’t, I’m meeting with Hugo today.”
+“I’d have loved too but I can’t, I’m meeting with Hugo today.”
 She apologises.
 “See you tomorrow.”
-She waves and walks away.
+With a wave and a smile she walks away.

 To my great astonishment I get my wish, that very afternoon.
 It’s almost three o’clock when the door of the lunchroom opens to let in a boy with hair as red as Lily’s.
-He’s got his head down and make the immediate impression of a shy person.
-When he sees Lily he raises his hand, a shy smile now playing around his lips.
+He’s got his head down and gives the immediate impression of a shy person.
+He spots Lily he raises his hand, a shy smile playing around his lips.
 Lily practically runs toward him and envelops him in a bear hug.
 He pets her back awkwardly.
-Smooth move buddy.
+Smooth buddy.

 “Great to see you Hugo!”
-She exclaims when she let go of him.
+She exclaims when she’s let go of him.
 Another shy smile forms on his lips and he answers in a soft voice.